 - Ignore Constraints

 - Kill Infeasible Solutions

+- Assign arbitrarily low fitness

 - Penalty Function

 - Repair Function

 Repair Function

 Employ a repair function that takes infeasible solutions and "repairs" them by transforming them into a related feasible solution, typically as close as possible to the infeasible one.
 Employ a repair function that takes infeasible solutions and "repairs" them by transforming them into a related feasible solution, typically as close as possible to the infeasible one.